-Infants and children who drink water containing lead in excess of the AL could experience delays in their physical or mental development.
+Infants and children who drink water containing lead could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure.

-For more information about your water, or the contents of this report, contact the Dept. of Public Works Foreman/Water Superintendent Terry Alexa (875-3290).
+Unregulated contaminants are those for which the EPA has not established drinking water standards.
+Monitoring helps the EPA to determine where certain contaminants occur and whether it needs to regulate those contaminants.For more information about your water, or the contents of this report, contact the Dept. of Public Works Foreman/Water Superintendent Terry Alexa (875-3290).

 For more information about safe drinking water, visit the U.S. Environmental Protection Agency at www.epa.gov/safewater/.
 This report will not be individually mailed.
 Copies are available at the Township Clerks office.